 This provides a keen insight into the human condition.
 Ambition and vanity overcome us all.

 We can come down on James and John but we are no different.
-Our prayers are a laundry list of request.
+Our prayers are a laundry list of requests.
 We try to play “Let’s Make a Deal”.
 Or we try to find the right formula to get God to do what we want.
 God is not our servant.
 We are His.
 He does not do our bidding.
 We do His.

 What Jesus had told them was clear.
 They did not understand it.
 Jesus said the church was going to hand Him over to the Gentiles.
-The Gentiles were going to spit on, flogged and kill Him.
+The Gentiles were going to spit on, flogged, and kill Him.
 Now, here come James and John, “Can we sit next to you on your throne?”
 Hey guys, wake up!
 “But whoever would be great among you must be your servant, and whoever would be first among you must be slave of all.” (v 43b-44)

 James and John fell into the ambition trap.
 They heard the Kingdom of God was at hand.
 They wanted a place of honor in it.
 They elevated themselves over the others and wanted Christ to do the same.